allmonday/pydantic-resolve/README.md

 ]
 ```

-and we want to generate nested json base on these three tables. the output should be looks like:
+and we want to generate nested json base on these 3 tables. the output should be looks like:

 > and we hope to query each table for only once, N+1 query is forbidden.